Come allenarsi nella Pole Dance in modo sicuro ed efficace

 Not all pain is the same.

-And above all: not all pain is normal .
+And above all: not all pain is normal.

 Muscle pain is a physiological response of the body to exertion.
-It is especially common when:
+It is common especially when:

-• you start practicing pole dancing
+• you start practicing pole dance

 How to recognize it